'Twitter Files' Reaction: Cheers, Jeers, Liberal Media Disappears

 "I've lived this.
 I'm on the receiving end of the corruption, of the smears.
 So there is a much, much larger story here than just what's being revealed right now with the Elon Musk revelations."

-And there are "more smoking guns" to come in "another day or so," according to Musk.
+And there are "more smoking guns" to come in "another day or so," Musk said.

 © 2022 Newsmax.
 All rights reserved.